BranchTaken/Hemlock/doc/design/index.md

 ## Practical

 Hemlock is a synthesis of existing language technology; its innovations are overwhelmingly engineering-based over science-based.
-Hemlock most closely resembles [OCaml](http://ocaml.org/), though it differs significantly in several ways:
+Hemlock most closely resembles [1ML](https://people.mpi-sws.org/~rossberg/1ml/) and [OCaml](http://ocaml.org/), though it differs significantly in several ways:

-- There is no object model (the "O" in OCaml) nor polymorphic variants.
 - A unified parametric effects/mutability/type system precisely tracks effects and enables automated work-stealing parallel execution.
 - An enhanced derivative of [Erlang's](https://erlang.org/) actor-based parallelism supports incremental sharing of immutable persistent data.
 - Exceptions are omitted from Hemlock.
 Actors *halt* when exceptional conditions arise, which leaves it up to supervisor actors to implement recovery strategies.
+- There is no object model (the "O" in OCaml) nor polymorphic variants.

 Hemlock is a mostly pure, mostly eager functional language, for which purity and eagerness are opt-out on a case-by-case basis.
 This makes the language well suited to writing major subsystems in